phatak-dev/fresher-to-expert/learn_the_craft/compiler.md

 #Learning from the masters

 The book you are going to use to learn the language is created by masters of the field.
 The book is written by  Brian W. Kernighan, creator of Unix, B language and Rob pike, one of the creator Go language.
-Both created the software that endured many decades
+Both created the software that endured many decades.

 #Book